 Candidates for Confirmation take the name of a saint.
 The saint will act as a patron and guide to the person.
 Candidates will usually devote time during their Confirmation classes to choosing a saint who particularly inspires them.

 Details of the Confirmation course dates in the Parish are published in the Church’s weekly bulletin.
-If you are aged thirteen or over and wish to be confirmed, you should write to Fr Richard at the Presbytery address stating your desire to receive the sacrament and your intention to attend the preparatory course for all candidates.
+If you are aged thirteen or over and wish to be confirmed, you should write to Fr Keith at the Presbytery address stating your desire to receive the sacrament and your intention to attend the preparatory course for all candidates.

 Please note that all candidates should be attending Holy Mass each Sunday at the time of application.